dotMavriQ/minimal-mistakes/_posts/unfinished/2018-08-09-Ragged-wood.md

 ---

-After a while, we felt done and decided to head off to the only bakery in town that supposedly makes the REAL [Toscakaka](https://www.google.se/search?q=Toscakaka&source=lnms&sa=X&ved=0ahUKEwjF0Z767uzcAhWkApoKHUwaBl8Q_AUICSgA&biw=1920&bih=943&dpr=1), which has been my favorite ever since my dad brought me to boxing when I was a kid and we had it for fika after each Saturday morning training session.
+After a while, we felt done and decided to head off to the only bakery in town that supposedly makes the REAL [Toscakaka](https://www.google.se/search?q=Toscakaka&source=lnms&sa=X&ved=0ahUKEwjF0Z767uzcAhWkApoKHUwaBl8Q_AUICSgA&biw=1920&bih=943&dpr=1) (which has been my favorite ever since my dad brought me to boxing when I was a kid and we had it for fika after each Saturday morning training session.)

 Ehrm.. so yeah, went into the car, went by Lidens to buy a succulent, we bought a Danish one called Tacitus.